Michael Dederer, founder of Rockey Group and Crystal Mountain, dies at 88

 Claire Dederer will miss the sourdough pancakes her father made from starter he got from a friend in Alaska and nurtured for years.
 She will miss how he showed up for everything: her book readings, her children’s school activities.
 He read what they read to keep connected to their lives: her son’s Marxist literature, for example.

-Mr. Dederer always believed people should do what they liked — as long as they did it well, his children said.
+Dederer always believed people should do what they liked — as long as they did it well, his children said.

 “He had this sovereign quality, and just did what he wanted all the time,” Claire Dederer said.
 “But he gave you the same permission.
 And to have that sense of permission always made us feel like it was going to be OK, which allowed us to become artists.”

-In that sense, she said, Mr. Dederer was “this granite monolith, with water flowing over it.
+In that sense, she said, Dederer was “this granite monolith, with water flowing over it.
 That piece of granite that I didn’t know was there, so that I could move.”

-In addition to his children, Mr. Dederer is survived by his brother, Gary; and grandchildren Oona Dederer, Lolo Dederer, Lucy Barcott and Willie Barcott.
+In addition to his children, Dederer is survived by his brother, Gary; and grandchildren Oona Dederer, Lolo Dederer, Lucy Barcott and Willie Barcott.

 A memorial service will be held this summer, somewhere on Lake Union.